ioannidisAlex/quotes-backend-spring2/README.md

 # quotes-backend-spring
-A crud app built with containers.
-It has API endpoints, testing and structure based on good practises
+A crud app.
+Uses database, mariaDB, and the gateway.
+It has API endpoints, testing and structure based on good practises.